anycable/anycable/docs/configuration.md

 **--redis_url** (`ANYCABLE_REDIS_URL` or `REDIS_URL`)

 Redis URL to connect to (default: `"redis://localhost:6379/5"`).
-Used by the corresponding pub/sub, broadasting, and broker adapters.
+Used by the corresponding pub/sub, broadcasting, and broker adapters.

 **--redis_channel** (`ANYCABLE_REDIS_CHANNEL`)